Oprah-backed Oatly raises $1.4 billion in IPO

 Oatly’s biggest shareholder is a partnership between Belgian investment firm Verlinvest and an entity called Blossom Key Holdings, which is controlled by China Resources Co Ltd, a Chinese government-owned company.

-Verlinvest is the investment company of the family behind brewer Anheuser-Busch InBev (ABI.BR).
+Verlinvest is the investment company of the family behind brewer Anheuser-Busch InBev.
 Private equity firm Blackstone also owns a sizable stake in Oatly.

 Morgan Stanley, J.P.Morgan and Credit Suisse are among the lead underwriters for the offering.